nishantsingh93/Movie-Revenue-Prediction-/README.md

 **Result:**
 ![ridge regression](https://user-images.githubusercontent.com/25557540/38493214-3fddddb6-3ba6-11e8-827d-cead0be5d5be.png)

+* Shows the effect of collinearity in the coefficients of an estimator
+* Ridge Regression is the estimator used in this example.
+Each color represents a different feature of the coefficient vector, and this is displayed as a function of the regularization parameter
+* The above graph also shows the usefulness of applying Ridge regression to highly ill-conditioned matrices.
+For such matrices, a slight change in the target variable can cause huge variances in the calculated coefficients.
+Therefore, it is useful to set a certain regularization (lambda) to reduce this variation (noise).
+* When lambda is very large, the regularization effect dominates the squared loss function and the coefficients tend to zero. * At the end of the path, as lambda tends toward zero and the solution tends towards the ordinary least squares, coefficients exhibit big oscillations.
+In practise it is necessary to tune lambda in such a way that a balance is maintained between both.

 ![cross validationrr](https://user-images.githubusercontent.com/25557540/38493242-52799564-3ba6-11e8-9ca9-8e6e39b5eb9f.png)
 * cv.glmnet() uses cross-validation to work out how well each model generalises, which we can visualise as:
 * The lowest point in the curve indicates the optimal lambda: the log value of lambda that best minimised the error in cross-validation.
 We can extract this values as